hpcugent/vsc_user_docs/mkdocs/docs/HPC/openFOAM.md

-consider using the local disk of the workernode as working directory (accessible via `$VSC_SCRATCH_NODE`), rather than the shared `$VSC_SCRATCH` filesystem. **Certainly do not use a subdirectory in `$VSC_HOME` or `$VSC_DATA`, since these shared filesystems are too slow for these type of workloads.
+consider using the local disk of the workernode as working directory (accessible via `$VSC_SCRATCH_NODE`), rather than the shared `$VSC_SCRATCH` filesystem. **Certainly do not use a subdirectory in `$VSC_HOME` or `$VSC_DATA`, since these shared filesystems are too slow for these types of workloads.

 {% if site == gent %}
 For large parallel OpenFOAM simulations on the {{university}} Tier-2 clusters, consider